Objective Media Group: History

-Objective Productions was founded in 1991 as Objective Productions by Andrew O'Connor.
+Objective Media Group Limited was incorporated on 9 April 1992 as Objective Productions Limited by Andrew O'Connor.

 On 15 August 2007, British independent powerhouse group All3Media acquired Objective Productions in order to expand its TV production and distribution.

 On 24 September 2015, Objective announced that they would undergo a creative restructure.

 On 17 December 2015, Objective announced that they had launched a factual entertainment label with Deborah Sargeant in which it was named Second Star Productions.
-However, on 22 April 2022, after the departure of Deborah Sargeant, the founder of Second Star Productions, Objective Media Group folded Second Star into Betty TV.
+However, on 22 April 2022, after the departure of Deborah Sargeant, the founder of Second Star Productions, Objective Media Group folded its factual entertainment label Second Star Productions into All3Media's fellow production subsidiary Betty TV.